Why It Works

 In a medium bowl, whisk together soy sauce, lime juice, garlic, sugar, ground chile, oregano, cumin, cayenne, and 2 tablespoons cilantro until sugar is dissolved.
 Slowly add oil while whisking constantly.
 Place flank steak inside a gallon-sized zipper-lock bag with marinade.
 Press out air, seal bag, and allow meat to marinate in the refrigerator, turning occasionally, for at least 1 and up to 12 hours.

 Remove steak from marinade and pat dry with paper towels.
-Ignite a large chimney full of coals and wait until they're covered in grey ash.
+Light one chimney full of charcoal and wait until they're covered in grey ash.
 Spread evenly over 1/2 of grate, leaving the other half empty.
 Put the cooking grate in place, cover, and allow grill to preheat for 5 minutes.
-Scrape cooking grates clean, then place flank steak over hot side of grill. cook until well charred, about 3 minutes.
+Clean and oil grilling grate, then place flank steak over hot side of grill. cook until well charred, about 3 minutes.
 Flip steak and continue to cook until second side is well charred, about 3 minutes longer.
-Transfer steak to cooler side of grill, cover, and cook until the thickest part of the steak registers 125°F on an instant-read thermometer for medium-rare, or 135° for medium, about 5 minutes longer.
+Transfer steak to cooler side of grill, cover, and cook until the thickest part of the steak registers 125°F on an instant-read thermometer for medium-rare, or 135°F for medium, about 5 minutes longer.
 Transfer to a cutting board, tent with foil, and allow steak to rest for at least 5 minutes.

 Slice steak thinly across the grain, then cut each slice into 1/2-inch pieces.
 Serve immediately with warm tortillas, diced onions, remaining chopped cilantro, lime wedges, and salsa as desired.